Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-02 - Daily Stoic Reflection.md

 > "Be like a rocky promontory against which the restless surf continually pounds; it stands fast while the churning sea is lulled to sleep at its feet.
 I hear you say, "How unlucky that this should happen to me!"
 Not at all!
 Say instead, "How lucky that I am not broken by what has happened and am not afraid of what is about to happen.
 The same blow might have struck anyone, but not many would have absorbed it without capitulation or complaint."

 1. **What difficulties am I likely to encounter today?**
-	- You are likely to doubt your self, you are likely to be lazy, unfocused, unpressed and unkind, you may be cold, and you may feel bad, you may meet people who are mean unhappy, sick and arrogant.
-All of these things, you must choose to accept it for what they are, you mustn't give in to them, you mustn't let them drain you, put you down, make you feel bad or what is worse angry or even sad.
-You must instead choose to let them be the way they are, their nature is nor good not bad, so view them as such and natural and thus as the way they are.
-You don't complain about the wind, or about snow, or about the sun scorching your skin.
-Likewise, you do think this way, because these things are unchangeable they won't change no matter what you do, so think of these difficulties like that also.
+	- Today you are likely to experince cold, lazyness, bordom, being unmotivated and having no will to do anything, you may also be tempted into anger and wrong doing, you may also feel like you don't want to do anything, like there is nothing you want to do, as if you just want to lay down and be at peace without any intervention, just being nothing like before and like after you.
+You must deal with these feelings withou pain, without suffering, you must chose to meditate on them, let them become peace, let them become one with your and then let them go, let the change be the way it is and adapt to it.
 2. **What one thing do most need to get done today?**
-	- You must finish, what remains undone, you must go, and do the things that you have set out to do, without complained, banishing thoughts of monkey mind, letting go of worries about the future or the past, just doing it now, in the present moment, no matter what.
+	- Today I need to fix the internet on my main computer.
 1. **What am I grateful for?**
-	- For my parents, for my wife, for my sister, for being alive, for having food every day, for being me,
+	- For my parents, for my wife, for my sister, for being me, for being alive, for warmth, for food, for the things I have and the things I chose to let go of, education, peace, freedom and kindness.
 2. **What is worrying me?**
-	- You may be worried that you will fail, that you are not enough, that you will lose your loved ones, that you cannot do anything right, that you are an idiot.
-These thoughts are but a poison in your mind, in your soul, they are not worth anything but a cure, they must be banished from your mind and soul, for they will make you sick, they will make you feel as if you were drowning, but instead of thinking how hard it is to get rid of them, be loving and think of them this way; One: "I shall love my self and every thought I have, no matter if good or bad." and two: "You shall now let go of your worry, let it flush out of your heart.".
+	- I am worried that I can't do anything right, that I can't finish what I set to do, that I can't do the things right.
+That I am nothing.
+You now must chose to let go of these worries, you cannot change what is to come anyway,
 3. **How can I decatastrophize today's problems?**
-	- You may be thinking how hard you have it now, you may be thinking that you have it bad and all and that you don't deserver what you have and that thinking this is wrong, and it makes you ungrateful for the things you have.
-Now, how are you helping your self, if you think like this?
-You are only damaging your self and your soul, you must instead choose to think, when these thoughts come to mind, that you are no God, you are men, and if you are humaner than it's ok to have thought like these, but once they come, you let them go.
-You must choose to see the light at the end of the tunnel no matter how dim it may be, you must choose to try and reach it, even if it's impossibly far away, you must believe that it is possible.
+	- No matter what you are facing, that whitch you can't change is naturall and thus is none of your concern and even if you shall die by hunger, that is out of your controll, it is how nature has desided it to be, so let it be so.
 4. **What is within my control and what is not**
-	- The only thing that is under my control is my own [[Control Over Judgment|Judgment]].
-Nothing else is under my control, so I must use my judgment to do things that are good, to follow nature.
+	- The only thing withing my controll is my own [[Control Over Judgment|Judgment]].
+If this is the only thing you can controll, be botherd only by things you have not chosen to do.

 ### Evening